Lucy Letby to be sent victim impact statements after refusing to appear in court

 “I am over the moon that this change is happening and thank everyone for their support and love.”

-Ayse Hussein, cousin of Jan Mustafa who was murdered in east London and who has also campaigned on this issue, added: “In our case it was a double murder and knowing that the perpetrator was allowed to sit comfortably in his cell while the judge read out the impact statements was a stab in the back.
+Ayse Hussein, cousin of Jan Mustafa – who was murdered in east London – and who has also campaigned on the issue, said: “In our case it was a double murder, and knowing that the perpetrator was allowed to sit comfortably in his cell while the judge read out the impact statements was a stab in the back.

-“This is wrong and has to change.
-Perpetrators have so many rights and privileges over families, we suffer and have to listen in court, they don’t.”

-London’s Victims Commissioner, Claire Waxman, said perpetrators of crime must be made to face their sentencing in court and hear the impact of their crimes, or face consequences if they refuse.
+London’s victims commissioner, Claire Waxman, said offenders must be made to face sentencing in court and hear the impact of their crimes, or face consequences if they refuse.

-She added: “I have had numerous meetings with many justice partners on this issue and have suggested a number of proposals to Government, and whilst we welcome the commitment to make the necessary changes, we need the Government to follow through swiftly to ensure that victims and their loved ones can feel that justice has been delivered and start their journey towards some sense of closure.”

 Mr Sunak also defended the non-statutory inquiry announced by the Government into Letby’s crimes amid calls for it to be put on a statutory footing led by a judge.